astorm/pestle/docs/magento2-mvc.md

         @argument column Columns Name? (new_column)
         @argument column_type @callback selectColumnType

-The `magento2:generate:schema-add-column` command will generate the PHP needed to add a database column in a schema upgrade.
+The `magento2:generate:schema-add-column` command will generate the PHP code that's needed to add a database column in a schema upgrade class or script.

 **Interactive Invocation**